Do you dream about being a sole proprietor or starting your own business?

 76. 88% of consumers who shop online are less likely to return to a website if they have a poor experience.

-77. A small business will generate 126% faster lead economic activity if they include a blog on their website.
+77. A small business will generate 126% faster lead economic activity if they include a blog on its website.
 [Don’t have a blog?
 Learn how to start a blog]

 78. When it comes to investing in marketing, 80% of small businesses have yet to appreciate the value of content marketing.